 The best small mountable action camera for shooting sports

-If you’re interested buying in a tiny camera that you can mount to shoot sports– say, a camera to attach to the back of a soccer goal, or above a basketball hoop, or even on the end of a hockey stick, a GoPro Hero is a natural choice.
+If you’re interested in buying a small camera that you can mount to shoot sports– say, a camera to attach to the back of a soccer goal, or above a basketball hoop, or even on the end of a hockey stick, a GoPro Hero is a natural choice.
 You can mount their cameras on poles, goals, handlebars, helmets and even your chest using their action camera mounting kits.

 The Best Cheap Camcorder for Sports